Friday, February 18, 2011

 Like Being A Kid Again

-"Light pens are superb for education.
+It's not hard to see why graphics tablets and light pens can open the world of computing for children.
+These peripherals don't require the hand-eye coordination or knowledge of letters and numbers that a keyboard does."Light pens are superb for education.
 They really expedite the learning process," says Elliot.
 "They're a good way to get around the intimidation of the keyboard.
 To respond to software using a keyboard, you have to type in a series of letters and numbers, then return.
 The light pen is generally 10-15 times faster than that."

 Bob Ranson, president of Chalkboard, agrees.
 "Graphics tablets allow the preliterate child to use a computer without having to deal with a keyboard," he says.
 "There are lots of two- and threee-year-olds using them."